MikeRow/BananoPHP/README.md

 Use a script to start a SSH connection to the server hosting your Nano node and ncm.

-If you wish to control your node remotely using PHP, I suggest you to use [phpseclib](https://github.com/phpseclib/phpseclib).
+If you wish to control your node remotely using PHP, I suggest you to use [phpseclib](https://github.com/phpseclib/phpseclib) (e.g. [ncm-remote.php](ncm/examples/ncm-remote.php)).

-Example script for such usage: [ncm-remote.php](ncm/examples/ncm-remote.php).

 ## A clarification about the huge integers